alazaroc/blog-web-code/_posts/2022-03-16-how-to-create-infrastructure-with-cdk.md

 title: How to create infrastructure with CDK
 date: 2022-03-16 19:28 +0100
 last_modified_at:
-description: Do you want to know how to create infrastructure with CDK and review my CDK project used in this blog?
+description: Do you want to know how CDK works and how to deploy it from scratch?
+I will explain to you how to do it.
 category:
 - IaC
 tags: